o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 ## Conclusion and next steps

-Now that you understand the differences between an entities, prefabs, and prefab instances, and the basics of creating and working with them, you can put it into practice.
-Learn to [Spawn and Despawn a Prefab](spawn-a-prefab) in the next tutorial.
+Now that you understand the basics of creating and working with prefabs, you can learn how to apply an override to a single prefab instance.
+Learn to [Override a Prefab](override-a-prefab) in the next tutorial.